Connecting generalized Priestley duality to Hofmann-Mislove-Stralka duality: Priestley duality from the perspective of HMS duality

-(2).
+\ref{coherent frames 2}.
 Let $X_0 = X$.
 Then all clopen upsets and closed upsets are admissible.
-Therefore, $\A(X)$ and $\V(X)$ are closed under finite unions, and hence $\A(X)$ is a bounded sublattice of $\V(X)$.
-Since $\K\V(X)=\A(X)$ by Lemma~\ref{lem: LX is a DAlgLat}, we conclude that $\V(X)$ is a coherent frame. \end{proof}
+Therefore, $ \A(X)$ is all clopen upsets and $\V(X)$ is all closed upsets, and hence $\A(X)$ is a bounded sublattice of $\V(X)$.
+Since $\K\V(X)=\A(X)$ by Lemma~\ref{lem: LX is a DAlgLat}, we conclude that $\V(X)$ is a coherent frame. \endproof

 Let $\langle X, \tau, \le \rangle$ be a Priestley space.
 Then $\langle X, \tau, \le , X\rangle$ is a generalized Priestley space.
-Moreover, a map between Priestley spaces is a Priestley morphism iff it is a $\GPries_{\sf P}$-morphism between the corresponding generalized Priestley spaces.
-Thus, we may view $\Pries$ as a full subcategory of $\GPries_{\sf P}$.
+Moreover, a map between Priestley spaces is a Priestley morphism iff it is a $\GPriesP$-morphism between the corresponding generalized Priestley spaces.
+Thus, we may view $\Pries$ as a full subcategory of $ \GPriesP$.

 \begin{theorem} $\CohFrm$ is dually equivalent to $\Pries$. \end{theorem}